lowrollr/turbozero_torch/README.md

 ```terminal
 python turbozero.py --mode=demo --config=./example_configs/othello_demo.yaml
 ```
-For more information on demo coniguration, see the [Demo](https://github.com/lowrollr/turbozero/wiki/Demo) wiki page.
+For more information on demo coniguration, see the [Demo](https://github.com/lowrollr/turbozero/wiki/Demo) wiki page!
-## Future Work
-Major future initiatives include:
-* porting to JAX to fall in line with the rest of the RL ecosystem
-* support 3rd-party JAX environments
-* ditch homemade metrics library for tensorboard

 ## Issues
 If you use this project and encounter an issue, error, or undesired behavior, please submit a [GitHub Issue](https://github.com/lowrollr/turbozero/issues) and I will do my best to resolve it as soon as I can.
 You may also contact me directly via `hello@jacob.land`.